arnavgautam/TreeHacks2015/HOLs/HOL-NodejsAzureWebSitesVMs-OSX/HOL.md

 - Create a Linux virtual machine running on Windows Azure
 - Install and configure a MongoDB server in a Linux Virtual Machine running on Windows Azure
 - Create a Node.js web application that connects to the MongoDB server running on the Linux virtual machine
-- Publish a Node.js web application using GIT to Windows Azure Web Sites
+- Publish a Node.js web application using GIT to Windows Azure Websites

 <a name="Prerequisites" />
 ### Prerequisites ###